angrybacon/doomsday-wiki/markdown/chapters/02-ddft/03-dd-vs-hate.md

 Generally when thinking about different types of interaction and combo-hate your opponent might have, it is useful to break it down into categories that have similar techniques for fighting individual cards in them.
 We'll use 3 main
-categories: Countermagic, Discard, Permanants, and a 4th Miscellaneous category which will cover cards that don't fit nicely into the others.
+categories: _Countermagic_, _Discard_, _Permanents_, and a 4th _Miscellaneous_
+category which will cover cards that don't fit nicely into the others.

 ## Fighting through Countermagic